Confessions of a Salad Addict

 My particular “problem” occurred to me recently when my husband took me out for lunch at a wonderful steak house.
 My reaction to and enjoyment of my salad equaled his reaction to and enjoyment of his steak.

 Truth be told, if I could – at this very moment – either have my steak or salad magically appear in front of me, I’d take the salad.
-And his too if he didn’t mind.
+And his salad, too, if he didn’t mind.
 I’d trade my steak for it.

 Not only are salads ridiculously beautiful (if done right) and ridiculously delicious (if done right) – they’re ridiculously healthy.